Chip Breaker vs Diamond Flute PCB Routers

 |---|---|---|

-| Cutting Action | Grinding / fine multi-edge cutting | Segmented shearing / chip breaking |
+| Cutting action | Fine multi-edge, micro-grinding action | Segmented shearing and chip breaking |

-| Edge Quality | Excellent in brittle materials | Very good, dependent on chip control |
+| Edge quality | Excellent in brittle and layered materials | Very good when chip control is important |

-| Chip Evacuation | Moderate | Excellent |
+| Chip evacuation | Moderate | Excellent |

-| Best For | Delicate PCB & brittle composites | Thicker laminates & aggressive routing |
+| Best suited for | Delicate PCBs, FR-4, G10, fiberglass, and brittle laminates | Thicker laminates, multilayer boards, and aggressive routing |